colquittlab/colquittlab.github.io/team/index.md

 #### Graduate students

-The lab is excited to welcome rotation students through the Graduate Training Program in Biomedical Sciences and Engineering at UCSC (https://pbse.ucsc.edu/).
+The lab is excited to welcome rotation students through the [Graduate Training Program in Biomedical Sciences and Engineering](https://pbse.ucsc.edu/) at UCSC.
 Please get in touch for more information.

 #### Undergraduate students